SHRI KRIPALU KUNJ ASHRAM

 bhurj taru sam sant krpaala . par hit sah nit vipati vishaala

-Saints are compared to a Birch tree due to their nature of compassion and benevolence.
+Saints are compared to a Birch tree (Betula utilis) due to their nature of compassion and benevolence.
 The trunk of a birch tree is made of multiple layers of bark.
 If one keeps peeling away the layers of the bark, the tree would die, yet the tree does not object to anyone removing its layers.
 Instead it willingly gives up the layers of bark till there is none left.

 If this is so, then after attaining God realization, the saints should not perform any actions.
 Yet, we see God-realized saints tirelessly performing actions and working hard just like us material beings.

-Let us understand this with an example: when an empty pitcher is lowered into the river to collect water, it makes loud bubbling sounds, but as it starts filling up, the sound reduces in intensity and once the pitcher is full, the sound dies down completely.
 In much the same manner, there is a frenzy of activity when the soul is looking for happiness.
-After attaining that happiness, the individual soul ceases to perform all actions and just enjoys unlimited divine bliss from then on.
+After attaining that happiness, the individual soul ceases to perform all actions and just enjoys unlimited divine bliss from then on [2].

 However, after attaining God realization, Saints still descend on earth and perform actions for the benefit of others.
 Understand this with an example: For example, when butter is heated it makes bubbling sound.
 As it gets heated the suspended milk particles separate from the fat and the sound dampens.
 When all the fat is separated from the milk particles then it makes no sound.
 This fat is called ‘Ghee’ or clarified butter.